IpastorSan/Ipastorsan/README.md

 ### Hello World 👋
 I am a Data Scientist and Machine Learning Engineer.
-Passionate about building useful things!
+Passionate about bringing AI from our Jupyter Notebooks to the real world

 <br>